inventree/InvenTree/docs/docs/start/devcontainer.md

 ## Devcontainer

-The easiest way to get into InvenTree development is by using devcontainers.
-You can either run them locally or use github codespaces.
+[Devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) are the easiest way to get into InvenTree development.
+You can either run them on your machine in vscode or use github codespaces.

 ### Setup in vscode